Red Hot Chili Peppers: 1982–1984: Early history

-The Red Hot Chili Peppers were formed in Los Angeles by singer Anthony Kiedis, guitarist Hillel Slovak, bassist Flea, and drummer Jack Irons, classmates at Fairfax High School.
+The Red Hot Chili Peppers were formed in Los Angeles in 1982 as Tony Flow and the Miraculously Majestic Masters of Mayhem by singer Anthony Kiedis, guitarist Hillel Slovak, bassist Flea, and drummer Jack Irons, classmates at Fairfax High School.
 Their first performance was on December 16, 1982, at the Grandia Room club on Hollywood Boulevard to a crowd of approximately 30.
 Gary Allen, a friend of the band, was hosting a release party for his new EP and asked Kiedis and Flea to put together an opening act.

 At the time, Slovak and Irons were already committed to another group, What Is This?; however, the new band was asked to return the following week.
-In March, they changed their name to the Red Hot Chili Peppers, playing several shows at LA venues.
+In March, they changed their name to the Red Hot Chili Peppers, playing several shows at Los Angeles venues.
 Six songs from these shows were on the band's first demo tape.
 In November 1983, manager Lindy Goetz struck a seven-album deal with EMI America and Enigma Records.
 Two weeks earlier, however, What Is This? had also obtained a record deal with MCA, and in December Slovak and Irons quit the Red Hot Chili Peppers to focus on What Is This?.
 Flea and Kiedis recruited Weirdos drummer Cliff Martinez and guitarist Jack Sherman.

 The band released their debut album, The Red Hot Chili Peppers, in August 1984.
 Airplay on college radio and MTV helped build a fan base, and the album sold 300,000 copies.
 Gang of Four guitarist Andy Gill, who produced the album, pushed the band to play with a cleaner, more radio-friendly sound, and the band was disappointed with the result, finding it over-polished.
 The album included backing vocals by Gwen Dickey, the singer for the 1970s disco funk group Rose Royce.
-The band embarked on a gruelling tour, performing 60 shows in 64 days.
+The band embarked on a grueling tour, performing 60 shows in 64 days.
 During the tour, continuing musical and lifestyle tension between Kiedis and Sherman complicated the transition between concert and daily band life.
-Sherman was fired in February 1985.
-Slovak, who had just quit What Is This?, rejoined in early 1985.
+Sherman was fired in February 1985 and Slovak, who had just quit What Is This?, rejoined the band.